 It is also true that I was lucky enough to study the itinerary with Francesco Trecci.
 An unconditional lover of the country.
 And a true star in Georgia after the publication of two books!
 Francesco helped me to build a crazy journey and then he entrusted me to the loving care of a local agency that did the rest.

 The plus of a local agency and a guide

-The agency that did not sell me a package dealing with intermediation in bookings (I can do it very well independently and I did it) but that provided me with a guide who accompanied me during the trip, able to explain the history and traditions of the country, the wounds still open, the desire for redemption, the generosity of its people.
+The agency that did not sell me a package dealing with intermediation in bookings (I can do it very well independently and I did it).
+But provided me with a guide who accompanied me during the trip.
+Able to explain the history and traditions of the country.
+The wounds still open, the desire for redemption, the generosity of its people.

-A guide who has been able to manage program changes while minimizing inconvenience (for example, unexpected closures due to bad weather can occur that would create significant wastes of time to redefine itinerary and travel).
+A guide who has been able to manage program changes while minimizing inconvenience.
 And again, a guide who, knowing Georgian, has simplified communication.
-I do not chew Russian – which the over 35 speak fluently in the country – and my English is not decisive because – alas – it is not yet widespread in the most remote villages that I wanted to visit.
+I do not chew Russian – which the over 35 speak fluently in the country.
+And my English is not decisive because – alas – it is not yet widespread in the most remote villages.
+That I wanted to visit.
 Our guide was a treasure.
 He perfectly understood my tastes and gave us experiences that we will never forget.
-Canyon boat rides, cave tours, museum visits, city walks but also a lunch with a unique family in the garden of their home, the “groceries” by locals on the side of the road, or a picnic with locals!
+Canyon boat rides, cave tours, museum visits, city walks but also a lunch with a unique family in the garden of their home.
+The “groceries” by locals on the side of the road, or a picnic with locals!

 Travel to Georgia: how to get there?